salrashid123/confidential_space/README.md

 * [Federate Google Cloud OIDC tokens for AWS Access Tokens](https://blog.salrashid.dev/articles/2022/awscompat/)

 However, you can't use the TEE attestation oidc token (for the reason described earlier)...nor can you use the VM's [instance identity document](https://cloud.google.com/compute/docs/instances/verifying-instance-identity) since any VM (Confidential Space or otherwise) in operator's project would surface that same google OIDC token specifications.

-#### Inbound Traffic

-At the time of writing (3/29/23), Confidential Space does *not* allow inbound traffic to the container (it can only establish outbound sockets like subscribing to a pubsubtopic).

-This will change in the future so the code in this repo contains an unused snippet demonstrating mTLS listening socket.

 #### Outbound traffic via NAT